demisto/content/Packs/FeedLOLBAS/Playbooks/playbook-Search_LOLBAS_Tools_By_Name_README.md

-This playbook searches for LOLBAS tools that are related to a given attack pattern.
+This playbook searches for LOLBAS tools by their name, and returns the tool command from LOLBAS.

 ## Dependencies